Green Festival Tips

 A lot of festivals have improved their waste service and have segregated waste bins on site.
 These can vary depending on what each council can recycle so please read the signs carefully and if in doubt, ask a steward who should be happy to help!

-30,000 tents were left behind at last years V Festival alone which is a lot of canvas on its way to landfill.
+30,000 tents were left behind one year at a previous V Festival alone which is a lot of canvas on its way to landfill.
 If you really don’t want your tent after the event take it home and put it in a textile recycling bank.